MurtazaKhannn/Simon-Says-game-using-HTML-CSS-JS-/README.md

 SIMON SAYS GAME

-Hey , i have made Simon Says Game using html , css , java . i hope you give it a try.
+Hey , i have made Simon Says Game using html , css , js . i hope you give it a try.